Angmo-finance/angmo-finance.github.io/content/posts/cash-accounts.md

 **Good for**: day-to-day spend.
 Also, some people might have spending habits to naturally qualify for higher interest.
 Which makes it an option for savings.

-I, personally, get zero interest from my bank accounts as I transfer the money out almost immediately for better use.
+I, personally, get zero interest from my bank accounts because I transfer the money out almost immediately for better use.

 #### Insurance saving plans